Libby wrote a letter 46 years ago and it arrived in my mailbox a few weeks ago…

 This Thursday March 25th marks the seventh anniversary of Libby’s passing, I can remember the events of that day as if it were yesterday, because the truth is, I don’t ever want to forget.

-I often tell the members of our Griefshare class that getting through your grief doesn’t mean we stop hurting and forget about the person for whom you are grieving, it’s about hurting less as you live, serve, worship and, yes even love again, while remembering and being thankful for their impact on your life.
+I often tell the members of our Griefshare class that getting through grief doesn’t mean we stop hurting and forget about the person for whom you are grieving; it’s about hurting less as you continue to live, serve, worship and, yes even love again, while remembering and being thankful for their impact on your life.

 Seven years is a long time and I think I’ve made progress: I don’t cry every time Libby’s name comes up in a conversation and I can even tell stories about our time together.
 Our Granddaughters have a photo of “Gibby” in the room where they stay when they visit, thanks to a very thoughtful GiGi (Jane) who makes sure they all know the difference between Gibby and GiGi.

 I am getting used to the feeling I get when I hear about a friend being diagnosed with a Breast Cancer, or I hear an ambulance approaching or even notice Libby’s mannerisms in our granddaughters.
 Old memories, photos and stories about Libby rarely trip me up anymore but receiving a letter from Libby in the mail a few weeks ago was definitely unusual.

 In reality, it was not a complete surprise because I did get a call from my sister-in-law, Janet Gilley, to say that she wanted to prepare me for the fact that I would be receiving a letter in the mail that Libby wrote during high school.
 Two days later I received a letter from a friend addressed to me and tucked inside the envelope was an unopened, faded envelope had no return address and no stamp in Libby’s handwriting: